 A part-time candidate may apply to the Principal Adviser of Studies for transfer to full-time study.
 In considering such an application, the Principal Adviser shall take into account the candidate's progress so far.

 4. Science Courses

-Science subjects, and courses in these subjects, shall be as defined in the Undergraduate Course Catalogue.
-In addition, candidates may take courses in non-Science subjects, subject to the provisions of §3.2 - §3.4 above.
+Science subjects, and courses in these subjects, shall be as defined below.
+In addition, candidates may take courses in non-Science subjects, subject to the provisions of 3.2 - 3.4 above.